-E. Topics for Strategic Prayer
+5. Topics for Strategic Prayer

-Cell groups, prayer walkers, and prayer support teams all need specific topics on which to focus their prayer efforts.
+Prayer groups, prayer walkers, and prayer support teams all need specific topics on which to focus their prayer efforts.
 The following are examples of topics for prayer that can be used during prayer walking or by prayer teams.
 Through your research, you will have learned about other specific things to pray for as well as those listed here.

-- For families, that they might be strengthened and blessed, and acknowledge the Lord. - For the unemployed, that they may be able to get jobs. - For churches and individuals, that they might have a hunger for God. - For schools, that the teachers and students may know peace, harmony and the love of Jesus. - For shops and banks, that righteousness might prevail in money matters. - For local government offices, to become places of righteousness where good decisions are made and power used rightly. - Pray for God to reveal the gatekeepers, those who are influential in their community and if won to Christ will open the way for the advance of the Gospel.
+- For families, that they might be strengthened and blessed, and acknowledge the Lord. - For the unemployed, that they may be able to get jobs. - For churches and individuals, that they might have a hunger for God. - For schools, that the teachers and students may know peace, harmony and the love of Jesus. - For shops and banks, that righteousness might prevail in money matters. - For local government offices, for righteousness and good decisions and power used rightly. - Pray for God to reveal the gatekeepers, those who are influential in their community and if won to Christ will open the way for the advance of the Gospel.